Claude Julien (ice hockey): Boston Bruins

 On June 22, 2007, it was confirmed by various sports websites that Julien had been named as the 28th head coach of the Boston Bruins.
-In his first season as Boston coach, he led the team back to the playoffs.
-His team struggled with consistency over the course of the season, but this was in large part due to the many injuries that plagued the Bruins throughout the 2007–08 season.
+In his first season as Boston's coach, he led the team back to the playoffs.
+His team struggled with consistency throughout the season, but this was in large part due to the many injuries that plagued the Bruins throughout the 2007–08 season.
 Most notably, forward Patrice Bergeron and goaltender Manny Fernandez missed almost the entire season.
 The Bruins were defeated in the Eastern Conference Quarterfinals by his former team, Montreal, who were coached by Guy Carbonneau, Julien's permanent replacement as head coach, in seven games.

 On February 17, 2009, Julien coached his 200th win as an NHL head coach, a 5–1 Bruins road game victory over the Carolina Hurricanes.
 On June 18, 2009, at the end of the 2008–09 season, he was awarded the Jack Adams Award as coach of the year.

 In the 2010 playoffs, the Bruins became only the third NHL team to lose a best-of-seven series after being up three games to none when they were eliminated by the Philadelphia Flyers (the other two teams were the 1942 Detroit Red Wings and the 1975 Pittsburgh Penguins).
 Boston held a 3–0 lead in game seven, but the Flyers tied and eventually won the game, 4–3.
 Injuries to star Bruins forwards David Krejčí (broken wrist), Marco Sturm (torn ACL) and Marc Savard (concussion), as well as defenceman Dennis Seidenberg (wrist) and an undisclosed injury to former Vezina-winning goaltender Tim Thomas (hip), were factors in the defeat.

-The 2010–11 season saw Julien coach the Bruins to the third-seed in the playoffs and a first round matchup against the rival Montreal Canadiens.
-After dropping the first two games at home, Julien made some lineup adjustments, and helped his team come back to win the series in seven games.
-In the Eastern Conference Semifinals, the Bruins got a chance to redeem themselves from the previous year in a much anticipated series against the Philadelphia Flyers.
+The 2010–11 season saw Julien coach the Bruins to the third seed in the playoffs and a first-round matchup against the rival Montreal Canadiens.
+After dropping the first two games at home, Julien made some lineup adjustments and helped his team come back to win the series in seven games.
+In the Eastern Conference Semifinals, the Bruins got a chance to redeem themselves from the previous year in a much-anticipated series against the Philadelphia Flyers.
 After winning Game 1, 7–3, they went on to sweep the Flyers out of the playoffs in four games.
 In the Conference Finals, the Bruins faced off against the Tampa Bay Lightning for their first chance at a Stanley Cup since 1990.
-The Bruins came out victorious in their second seven-game series of the playoffs, including wins of 6–5, 2–1 and a penalty-less 1–0 win in Game 7.
+The Bruins came out victorious in their second seven-game series of the playoffs, including wins of 6–5, 2–1, and a penalty-less 1–0 win in Game 7.